 Guru focus: Best data base + sexiest algorithms win in our customer-centric enterprise.

 RW: Most of us spend our time on "trivial" acts of relationship building with customers, suppliers, leaders in our community, etc.

 RW: Most of us focus, focus, focus in order to stand a chance of succeeding in the marketplace.
 (Those astounding German "Mittlestand" companies again, or Larry Janesky, the dry-basement guy.)

 RW focus: Put the front-line employee and the front-line manager co-first!
 (In order to maximize the odds of repeat business.)

 Guru focus: Acquisitions and mergers aimed at expanding our "reach" and "market penetration" and "market share" amidst a zero-sum game, thus reducing risk courtesy a "diverse" portfolio and smothering ("killing") the competition.

 RW: Play from our strengths, work like hell to enhance those strengths, and survive-thrive via "organic" growth and executing very, very well.

-Guru focus: Totally "new rules for a new game," dramatic new "management tools" that "change everything." viagra online in canada
+Guru focus: Totally "new rules for a new game," dramatic new "management tools" that "change everything."